cg20231c/final-project-earth-core/README.md

 - 5025211084 - Arfi Raushani Fikra
 - 5025211100 - Muhammad Zhafran

-Embark on a captivating journey in [Game Title], an immersive first-person movement game developed in Unity.
+Embark on a captivating journey in Mr.GRAFKOM, an immersive first-person movement game developed in Unity.
 This dynamic experience goes beyond traditional movement games, introducing a visually stunning world with a living day and night cycle, offering players a unique and evolving adventure.
-What sets [Game Title] apart is its support for both traditional mouse and keyboard controls as well as joystick compatibility, providing players with the freedom to choose their preferred input method.
+What sets Mr.GRAFKOM apart is its support for both traditional mouse and keyboard controls as well as joystick compatibility, providing players with the freedom to choose their preferred input method.

 Features:
 ### Multiple Control Options: